Net-Base FAQ

 Multiplatform with Delphi

-Questions about Windows, macOS, Linux as well as later iOS and Android paths from a shared business logic.
+Questions about Windows, macOS, Linux as well as later iOS and Android paths from shared domain logic.

 Performance

-Questions about portals, APIs, Windows and Linux services as part of the same application architecture.
+Questions about portals, APIs, Windows- and Linux-services as part of the same domain architecture.

 Integration